mars0i/masonclj/README.md

 is probably a good strategy.

-The book <em>Clojure Programming</em> by Emerick et al.  from O'Reilly is the best single source of information about Clojure-Java interop that I have encountered.
-Some of the documents here may help, but they don't go into detail.
-(Not all of the corners of Clojure-Java interop are well documented.)
+The book <em>Clojure Programming</em> by Emerick et al.  from O'Reilly is the best single source of information about Clojure-Java interop I've encountered.
+Some of the documents here may help, too, but they don't go into detail.

 ## License

-This software is copyright 2016, 2017, 2018, 2019 by [Marshall
+This software and text is copyright 2016, 2017, 2018, 2019 by [Marshall
 Abrams](http://members.logical.net/~marshall/), and is distributed under the [Gnu Lesser General Public License version 3.0](https://www.gnu.org/licenses/lgpl.html) as specified in the file